 Bachelor's degrees granted in the United States typically require a minimum of one year of general education studies.
 Some undergraduate transfer students will have completed their general studies at a two-year community college or secular university.
-However, because most of our students currently serve as pastors, many will be transferring from Bible Colleges where they experienced integrating biblical and general studies.
-This integration provides exposure to a breadth of subjects but allows students to evaluate them from a biblical worldview.
+However, because most of our students currently serve as pastors, many will be transferring from Bible Colleges where they have experienced integrating biblical and general studies.
+This integration exposes many subjects but allows students to evaluate them from a biblical worldview.
 Developing the ability to biblically assess and analyze concepts and philosophical issues presented in general studies is beneficial for pastors and Christian leaders.
 Consider the following policy statement:

 General studies or general education requirements imply broad exposure to diverse subject areas from several disciplines.
-T-Net School of Theology does not offer general studies.
-Still, it follows the Minnesota Office of Higher Education guidelines and requirements in evaluating the transcripts of undergraduate students transferring credits to Teleo University:
+Teleo University offers only one general studies course, a 3-credit communication course in Academic Writing.
+Still, the school welcomes the transfer of the remaining general education credits from partner schools and other institutions.
+Teleo University follows the Minnesota Office of Higher Education guidelines and requirements in evaluating the transcripts of undergraduate students transferring credits: